deependersingla/docrails/guides/source/routing.md

 NOTE: Routing both `GET` and `POST` requests to a single action has security implications.
 In general, you should avoid routing all verbs to an action unless you have a good reason to.

+NOTE: 'GET' in rails don't check for CSRF token.
+According to security guideline's you should not write to database from 'GET' requests.
+More on [this](security.html#csrf-countermeasures)

 ### Segment Constraints

 You can use the `:constraints` option to enforce a format for a dynamic segment: